valgaze/dashboard/src/reducers/README.md

 This structure not only makes it easy to predict where data will be found but alsp provides a structure that is easy to expand upon as new features must be implemented.

+## Auto-conversion of data from snake_case to camelCase in reducers
+Most of our backend services at Density return data in snake case (lowercase and underscore-separated).
+While it's perfectly valid to work with data in the format within the frontend code, it doesn't match with the typical javascript conventions of camelcase variable names.
+Therefore, each collection pipes its data through the helper called object-snake-to-camel, which does this conversion for us.
+In other projects, the concept of a mapper, serializer, or marshaller exists, which is a concept used to convert data coming into the system into a representation that the system can parse, and convert data from the internal representation back into a representation that an external system can use.
+At least in this project, reducer-specific mappers haven't been required *yet*, and relying on `object-snake-to-camel` has been good enough.
+This isn't to say that this is how it will always work, but IMO, it's great to keep data in roughly the same representation everywhere.